 In this, the 66th year of France's 'Fifth Republic', it's National Assembly has never been so deeply and ideologically divided.
 The disastrous result calls into question Macron's competence and seriously undermines his chances of winning the 2027 Presidentials.
 His much-needed pro-business reforms were lauded abroad and within the financial markets and the ECB, but were met with hostility at home were they were perceived as cruel and unjust (unemployment benefits were slashed, workers rights reduced, retirement ages raised) however as the French are about to find out, they were actually needed to prevent economic collapse in France, especially as France is a €uro-member and as such the ECB has a massive say in France's spending (watch for fireworks between the ECB & Melanchons's NPF at some stage).

 France has a national debt that is now officially at 112% of GDP - outside ECB tolerances and when you include off-sheeted government liabilities, closer to 165% of GDP and climbing.
 They have a current budget deficit of 5.5% of GDP.
-It's credit rating is falling and it is starting to witness the beginnings of 'capital flight'.
+Its credit rating is falling and it is starting to witness the beginnings of 'capital flight'.
 It needs serious and meaningful large-scale economic reforms and it needs them quickly.
 It was against this backdrop that President Macron dissolved the Assembly and called the snap election.
-And just like a certain other height-challenged French leader he admires, met his 'Waterloo'.
+And just like a certain other height-challenged French leader he openly admires, met his 'Waterloo'.

 No comments: